phetsims/rosetta/doc/implementation-notes.md

 time to avoid merge conflicts.
 If a push to github fails, Rosetta tries again in 5 seconds.
 If that push fails, then an error is displayed with the strings that failed to push.
 Rosetta commits and pushes using the github API wrapper octonode.
+6. When the submissions of changed strings are complete, a request is made to the build server to build and publish the updated translation.